x753/AudioHotkey-Soundboard/README.md

 * .NET Framework 4.6
 * NAudio

-How to play sound effects over microphone:
-You can't really play it "over" the microphone, however you can route them both through a virtual audio cable.
+Setup:
-To do that, first install a virtual audio cable (I recommend [VB-CABLE](http://vb-audio.pagesperso-orange.fr/Cable/index.htm)), set the playback device to the virtual audio cable, then set the loopback device to your microphone.
+* Install a virtual audio cable (I recommend [VB-CABLE](http://vb-audio.pagesperso-orange.fr/Cable/index.htm))
+* Set the playback device to the virtual audio cable
+* Set the loopback device to your microphone
-Lastly, in the application that is going to use the microphone, set the microphone device to "VB-Audio Virtual Cable".
+* In the application you're playing sound into, set the microphone device to "VB-Audio Virtual Cable"

 Screenshots: